Books to read about the Silk Road

 Best books to read about the Silk Road – a list for senior travellers

 It is a historic window on civilisation not only on trade but also the invasion of religion into regions of the far east.
-For Odyssey travellers The Silk road, The Stans, The Caucasus, Iran and Turkey small group tours provide the chance to journey this network in its entirety and learn about the evolution of culture and history over several thousands of years.
+For Odyssey travellers The Silk road, The Stans, The Caucasus, Iran and Turkey small group tours provide the chance to explore and journey into these astounding pasts with a network of intricate trade routes and to learn about the evolution of culture and history over several thousands of years.

 The Silk Road in World History